xrcyz/Knowledge-Base/README.md

 ```
 You can test this implementation in the browser [here](https://openprocessing.org/sketch/1236584).

 At this point we have a working cellular automata.
 The rules for Conway's game of life are encoded in the weights and biases.
-We can modify these parameters to explore the space of possible CAs.
+We can modify these parameters to explore for alternative rulesets.

 Here is one such variant: